Concept and Importance of Fundamental Rights

-Q. What is fundamental rights?
+Q. What are fundamental rights?
 Describe the importance of fundamental rights.

 Q. Define fundamental rights.
 Discuss the features of fundamental rights.